 Here are a handful of NFTs launched by musicians proving the success and possibilities of NFT’s.

 - Jacques Greene and LuckyMe: LuckyMe, is currently exploring the possibilities of selling publishing rights in cryptocurrency via blockchain.

 - 3LAU: 3LAU has been a huge advocate for blockchain / crypto technology.
-He brought in over $1 million in sales in under 8 months through a series of different drops.
+He brought in $11.6 million in sales by releasing a blockchain exclusive album Ultraviolet.

 - DeadMau5: He launched his first NFT in December 2020 when he sold a 1-of-1 audio-reactive video via SuperRare that sold for $49,777.